eapache/starscope/README.md

 Other Uses
 ----------

-StarScope is a supported backend for [CodeQuery](https://github.com/ruben2020/codequery).
+Starscope is a supported backend for [CodeQuery](https://github.com/ruben2020/codequery).